sathomas/jsDataV.is/src/text/ch7/01-chart.md

     );
 ```

-Visualizations must often re-scale the source data.
-In our case, we'll need to re-scale the data to fit within the chart dimensions.
-Instead of ranging from 0.5 to 17 Mpc, for example, we want to scale galactic distance to between 0 and 920 pixels.
+Visualizations must often rescale the source data.
+In our case, we'll need to rescale the data to fit within the chart dimensions.
+Instead of ranging from 0.5 to 17 Mpc, for example, galactic distance should be scaled between 0 and 920 pixels.
 Since this type of requirement is common for visualizations, <span class="smcp">D3</span>.js has tools to help.
 Not surprisingly, they're `scale` objects.
 We'll create scales for both the x- and the y-dimensions.

-As the code below indicates, both of our scales are linear scales.
+As the code below indicates, both of our scales are linear.
 Linear transformations are pretty simple (and we really don't need <span class="smcp">D3</span>.js to manage them); however, <span class="smcp">D3</span>.js supports other types of scales that can be quite complex.
-With <span class="smcp">D3</span>.js using more sophisticated scaling is just as easy as linear scales.
+With <span class="smcp">D3</span>.js using more sophisticated scaling is just as easy as using linear scales.

 ``` {.javascript .numberLines}
 var xScale = d3.scale.linear()